Braids, conformal module and entropy: Introduction

-\textbf{Acknowledgement}.
-While working on the present paper the author had the opportunity to gain from the wonderful working conditions at IHES, Weizmann Institute and CRM Barcelona.
-Other parts of the work were done while visiting the Universities of Grenoble, Bern, Calais, Toulouse, Lille, Bloomington, Canberra and Humboldt-Universit\"{a}t Berlin.
+\textit{Acknowledgement}.
+While working on this project the author had the opportunity to gain from the wonderful working conditions at IHES, Max-Planck-Institute for Mathematics, Weizmann Institute, CRM Barcelona, and at Humboldt-University Berlin, in particular at the SFB "Raum-Zeit-Materie".
+Other parts of the work were done while visiting the \'{E}cole Normale Sup\'{e}rieure Paris, the Universities of Grenoble, Bern, Calais, Toulouse, Lille, Bloomington, and Canberra.
 Talks, or series of lectures, given on the topic of the paper at various places encouraged research and helped to improve the explanation.
 A talk given at the Algebraic Geometry seminar at Courant Institute and a stimulating discussion with F.Bogomolov and M.Gromov had a special impact.
-The author is indebted to many other mathematicians for interesting and helpful discussions and for information concerning references to the literature.
-Among them are R.Bryant, F.Dahmani, P.Eyssidieux, B.Farb, P.Kirk, M.Reimann, S.Orevkov, L.Stout, O.Viro and M.Zaidenberg.
-M.Zaidenberg informed the author about the papers \cite{GL} and \cite{Z}.
-There were many fruitful discussions with S.Orevkov about applications of the conformal module to real algebraic geometry.
+The author is indebted to many other mathematicians for interesting and fruitful discussions and for information concerning references to the literature.
+Among them are B. Berndtsson, R.Bryant, D.Calegari, F.Dahmani, P.Eyssidieux, B.Farb, P.Kirk, M.Reimann, S.Orevkov, L.Stout, O.Viro and M.Zaidenberg.
 O.Viro asked about a notion of conformal module of braids rather than of conjugacy classes of braids.
 M.Reimann gave references to the literature related to computation of the conformal module of special doubly connected domains and of quadrilaterals.
-The author is grateful to C\'ecile Gourgues for excellent typing and to Marie-Claude Vergne for the wonderful figures.
+The author is grateful to B.Farb who suggested to use the concept of conformal module and extremal length for a proof of finiteness theorems, and to B.Berndtsson for proposing the kernel for solving the $\bar{\partial}$-problem that arises in the proof of Proposition \ref{propfin1a}.

+Special thanks go to Alexander Wei{\ss}e for teaching how to draw figures and for producing the essential parts of some difficult figures.
+The author is much obliged to F.Dufour and Marie-Claude Vergne for drawing some other figures, and to C\'ecile Gourgues for typing a preliminary version of some chapters.